Apple Fritter Cake

-This Apple Fritter Cake has the components of an apple fritter but without frying.
-It is essentially a glazed coffee cake stuffed with homemade apple pie filling.
+This Apple Fritter Cake has the components of an apple fritter but without frying!
+It’s an 8×8 apple cake stuffed with apple pie filling then glazed on top.

 Sometimes when I’m having a bad day, I can feel it in everything I do.